Blue White Simple Financial Tips Blog Banner 16 3

 Red pandas are really related to skunks and raccoons.
 They resemble raccoons the most in terms of physique as well, sharing a similar frame.

-But in actuality, red pandas resemble foxes more than raccoons.
+But in actuality, red pandas resemble with animals like foxes more than raccoons.
 The tail-to-body ratio, for instance, is more comparable.

 In addition, they have larger, more pointed ears than raccoons and the same russet hue as the well-known red fox.
 Therefore, you might not be able to tell if a red panda is a fox or a raccoon if you didn’t know what you were looking at.